rst2pdf/rst2pdf/README.md

 Intro to RST2PDF2
 =================

-This is attempt to update the well-known rst2pdf utility, mainly to make it Python 3 compatible.
+This is my attempt to update the well-known rst2pdf utility, mainly to make it Python 3 compatible.
 The original repo (https://code.google.com/p/rst2pdf/) hasn't seen any activity since 2012.
 The primary aim of this is to get it running under Python 3, but I am also generally tidying up the code,